kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 #### Alpha

-- The Feature is implemented behind `ConsistentWatchList` feature flag
+- The Feature is implemented behind `WatchList` feature flag
 - Initial e2e tests completed and enabled
 - Scalability/Performance tests confirm gains of this feature
+- Metrics are added to the kube-apiserver (see the [monitoring-requirements](#monitoring-requirements) section for more details)
+- Implement `SendInitialEvents` for `watch` requests in the etcd storage implementation

 <!--
 **Note:** *Not required until targeted at a release.*